 Step 3: Wear whatever the fuck you want, even if that means bikini underwear underneath a trench coat.
 Sing whatever the fuck you want, even if that means writing songs about blowjobs and incest.
 Do this for about 3-4 years.

 Sounds easy, right?
-Well of course it doesn’t, but Prince somehow managed to follow this very unusual path to superstardom and massive pop culture saturation.
-The end result of his movie/soundtrack 1-2 punch, “Purple Rain”, is the most well-known set of songs that Prince ever recorded.
-It created millions of new fans for Prince, made instant celebrities out of his band, The Revolution, and forever linked the man with the color purple.
-I will be sharing my own memories of this Prince era later so I wanted to focus on the music.
-Yes, Purple Rain is a soundtrack to a film, but for me personally, it was always about the music first and foremost.
+Well, of course, it doesn’t, but Prince somehow managed to follow this very unusual path to superstardom and massive pop-culture saturation.
+The result of his movie/soundtrack 1-2 punch, “Purple Rain,” is the most well-known set of songs that Prince ever recorded.
+It created millions of new fans for Prince, made instant celebrities out of his band, The Revolution, and forever linked the man with purple.
+I will be sharing my memories of this Prince era later, so I wanted to focus on the music.
+Yes, Purple Rain is a soundtrack to a film, but for me, it was always about the music first and foremost.

 “Look for the purple banana ’til they put us in the truck, let’s go.”

-“Let’s Go Crazy” is the album’s lead-off track, and also the song that opens the film.
-It’s a raucous meditation on religion (“de-elevator” aka the devil) with energetic guitar blasts and epically weird chorus (“look for the purple banana”).
-It’s also a perfect album opener, a massive hit and includes one of the best guitar freak-outs in the history of music at the song’s end.
-The elevators to hell and God metaphors were completely lost on me as a kid which has always been one of Prince’s brilliant songwriting gifts.
+“Let’s Go Crazy” is the album’s lead-off track and the song that opens the film.
+It’s a raucous meditation on religion (“de-elevator,” aka the devil) with energetic guitar blasts and epically weird chorus (“look for the purple banana”).
+It’s also a perfect album opener, a massive hit, and includes one of the best guitar freak-outs in music history at the song’s end.
+The elevators to hell and God metaphors were utterly lost on me as a kid, which has always been one of Prince’s brilliant songwriting gifts.